The Adventures of Paddy the Pelican: Merchandise

 Sam Singer had a coloring book published called The Paddy Pelican Story and Coloring Mak-A-Book.
 The Michigan State University Library currently has a copy of this rare coloring book in their possession.
-It is also in the public domain.

 Reception

 This show gained infamy for appearing on Jerry Beck's Worst Cartoons Ever.
 On DVD, Two episodes of this show appeared on the DVD.
-Beck states that he not found evidence that here of an animated adaptation was aired on TV, although there's evidence that the Paddy the Pelican character began in 1950 as a local TV puppet show on Chicago's WENR-TV (now WLS-TV), with Helen York and Ray Suber as puppeteers.
+Beck states that he could find evidence that an animated adaptation was aired on TV, although there is no evidence that the Paddy the Pelican character began in 1950 as a local TV puppet show on Chicago's WENR-TV (now WLS-TV), with Helen York and Ray Suber as puppeteers.